 Until 2019 she led the project "Rural Urban Nexus – Global Sustainable Land Use and Urbanization".
 In the project "Trend Analysis: Meat of the Future", she developed political recommendations for the future role of meat alternatives in the context of sustainable nutrition.

 In the EU project REFRESH (Resource Efficient Food and dRink for the Entire Supply cHain) Stephanie led the work to develop and implement a communication strategy on food waste prevention and formulated EU policy recommendations to reduce food waste and the need for an EU food policy.

 As part of her work on transition processes towards more sustainable societies Stephanie Wunder also led the project "From Nishe to mainstream – How to spread sustainable practices", which developed an evaluation system to highlight the contribution of civil society initiatives towards sustainability and sustainability transformations.

 Stephanie Wunder frequently teaches for different international University programs.
-For instance, since 2014, she annually teaches a course on "The Global Ecological Crisis" as part of University of Colorado Denver's (UC Denver) Sustainability in Berlin study abroad program.
+Since 2014, she has taught a course on "The Global Ecological Crisis" as part of University of Colorado Denver's (UC Denver) annual Sustainability in Berlin study abroad program.
 She is also a guest lecturer for Duke University's Berlin Program.
 In 2008, she was a visiting professor at the University of Colorado Denver's Graduate School of International Studies, where she taught a course on "The Global Energy Crisis."